Food waste collections

-- Any packaging – even that marked 'compostable' or biodegradable' – as this takes too long to break down
+- any packaging – even those marked 'compostable' or biodegradable' – as this takes too long to break down

 Never put food waste into carrier bags or black sacks.
 These do not break down and can ruin the compost.

 Streetline will no longer take requests from residents requesting recycling sacks or food waste liners.
-If your household was included in the service special corn starch caddy liners, they will no longer be delivered to you.
+If your household is included in the service, the starch caddy liners will no longer be delivered to you.

-Recycling bags and starch liners will be made available every Wednesday and Saturday from any Idea Store, Cubitt Town Library and Bethnal Green Library.
-Residents will be able to collect a roll of recycling/starch liner bags by showing proof of their address such as a utility bill, council tax bill, bank statement or driving licence.
+Recycling sacks and starch liners are available to collect from any Idea Store, Cubitt Town Library and Bethnal Green Library.
+Residents will be able to collect a roll of recycling sacks/starch liners by showing proof of their address such as a utility bill, council tax bill, bank statement or driving licence.

-If you run out of starch liners, food can also be placed your caddy wrapped in newspaper or you can buy food waste liners from most supermarkets.
+If you run out of starch liners, food can also be placed in your caddy wrapped in newspaper or you can buy food waste liners from most supermarkets.

 If you are disabled, contact us online to request a delivery.